 Method 2: Performing a JIRA Export to Excel using JIRA Cloud plug-in

-Using the JIRA Cloud for Excel plug-in is another ultra-simple way to perform a JIRA Export to Excel.
-It allows users to not only export data directly to Excel but also schedule periodic data refreshes.
-Users can use the predefined filters or write JQL queries right from their Excel application to fetch data.
-The JIRA Cloud plug-in is available only to users who have an Office 365 subscription.
-It can be downloaded and installed for Excel only by users with this expensive subscription beforehand.
+The JIRA Cloud for Excel plug-in offers an easy and efficient way to export JIRA data directly into Excel.
+It not only lets you export data but also schedule regular data refreshes.
+Users can either use predefined filters or write custom JQL queries right from Excel to fetch the data they need.
+However, this plug-in is available exclusively to Office 365 subscribers and must be downloaded and installed by users with an active subscription.

 This can be implemented in the following two steps: